snw35/nvchecker/README.md

 ## How To Use

 This container is compliant with the official image specification and runs nvchecker as it's default entrypoint.
-To have nvchecker run against a project with an `ini` file in the current working directory, you can run:
+To have nvchecker run against a project with an `toml` file in the current working directory, you can run:

-`docker run -it --rm --mount type=bind,source=${PWD},target=/data/ -w /data snw35/nvchecker:latest nvchecker nvchecker.ini`
+`docker run -it --rm --mount type=bind,source=${PWD},target=/data/ -w /data snw35/nvchecker:latest nvchecker -c nvchecker.toml`

-Where `nvchecker.ini` is the name of the nvchecker configuration file.
+Where `nvchecker.toml` is the name of the nvchecker configuration file.

 ## Automating Container Updates